blevesearch/blevesearch.github.io-hugo/content/docs/Building.md

 +++

+## The instructions on this page are no longer applicable to bleve v2

 Some of the [blevex]({{< relref "docs/Blevex.md" >}}) packages require C/C++ libraries.

 In general, bleve expects these libraries to be built and installed in the standard system locations.
 If not, it is up to you to set the appropriate CGO_... environment variables so that the libraries and headers can be found.